writethedocs/www/docs/guide/contributing.rst

 -------------------------

 * Use a friendly and encouraging tone.
-It's a good way to write docs, so practice with a guide at Write the Docs!
+It's a good way to write docs, so practice with docs about docs!

 * Attribute links and mention why linked resources are useful.